L0r3nz-H/3d-model-mirror/RPi_Zero_2W_Case/README.md

 ## 📝 Description
-The case is based on the Raspberry Pi Zero W Snap-In Case Remix of Bigjeffrey. - https://www.thingiverse.com/thing:3859266 https://www.thingiverse.com/bigjeffrey/designs
+The case is based on the [Raspberry Pi Zero W Snap-In Case Remix](https://www.thingiverse.com/thing:3859266) of [Bigjeffrey](https://www.thingiverse.com/bigjeffrey/designs).

 I modded it and designed a stand for it.